atrettel/sheardata/src/README.md

 - `create_tables.py` creates an empty database.

-- Python scripts that start with `pre` preprocess the data to insert it to the database itself.
-They also perform some additional calculations needed to calculate additional data from stored data.

-- Python scripts that start with `post` postprocess the data.
-These scripts are needed for the documentation and figures.
-They do not run when making only the database.
+- Python scripts

+    - `prep` - pre-processing steps to create an empty database.

+    - `proc` - processing steps to load flow data into the database.

+    - `post` - post-processing steps to use database to generate documentation and figures.

 -------------------------------------------------------------------------------

-Copyright © 2020-2021 Andrew Trettel
+Copyright © 2020-2022 Andrew Trettel

 SPDX-License-Identifier: MIT